 Meet with a representative from the King’s College Office of Financial Aid to understand how your aid will apply and estimate your total costs.
-King’s College is committed to helping you finance your study abroad.

 Drop-in visitors are welcome to come to open office hours and to browse our library of study abroad scholarship and program information at the Office of Study Abroad, 112 N. Franklin Street.

 King’s College study abroad application deadlines are as follows:

 - November 1, spring semester study abroad

 - March 15, external summer and fall semester study abroad

 In this phase you will get ready to travel!
 You will complete last details; this may include (as needed) securing your housing, courses, visa, air tickets, and financial and other planning.